bilalayub10/Hospitality-EDA-Python-Project/README.md

-# Exploratory Data Analysis (EDA) in Hospitality Domain
+# Exploratory Data Analysis (EDA) in the Hospitality Domain

 ## Table of Contents